June-Skeeter/-GEOB270_Lab4_2021S1-/Content/Overlay.md

 Loop through each row in the census subdivision layer.
 Do a point in polygon vector overlay using the .within() function to find which incidents are in each polygon.
 Add the total number of incidents for each subdivision as an attribute.

+Because the demographic information in the police-involved death dataset is missing a number of key descriptors, it will be more effective to overlay the point data with census data and infer relationships based on the demographics of the census subdivisions.

 ### Question 9)
 What is the highest number of incidents in a single census subdivision?
 <!-- 18 -->